-- Revenue from retail loans increased due to higher yields and higher average outstanding balances. - Revenue from dealer loans increased due to higher average outstanding balances primarily of wholesale flooring loans as a result of higher dealer inventory levels and higher yields. - Operating lease revenue decreased due to lower average outstanding units, which was partially offset by an increase in average rental income per unit.
+- Revenue from retail loans increased due to higher average outstanding balances and higher yields. - Revenue from dealer loans increased due to higher average outstanding balances primarily of wholesale flooring loans as a result of higher dealer inventory levels. - Operating lease revenue increased due to an increase in average revenue per unit, which was partially offset by lower average outstanding units.